 “CIZ identifies brilliant young minds here at UCLan and ensures they work directly with employers to shape the innovators of the future.
 Levitex recognises that we’re incubating the designers of the future and it’s amazing for them to be involved in this project.”

 The creative brief is not the first time Levitex and UCLan have worked together.
 The University played a key role in helping James to produce a conscious patient’s Proning System earlier this year that helped hospital-based Covid patients lie on their stomachs more comfortably so they could breathe and sleep more easily.

 Dr Ambreen Chohan and the MedTech Innovation Group led the work alongside James through Levitex’s sister company, Posture Care, with the pressure-relieving cushions now being used at Royal Preston Hospital’s ICU and East Kent Hospitals University NHS Foundation Trust.

 James also appeared at Lancashire Innovation Festival recently to talk more about the Proning System, creating innovation out of adversity and what he was able to achieve in collaboration with UCLan and the ICU in a matter of weeks.

 “I was delighted to talk about the Proning System at the festival as it’s such a good example of how business and academia can work together to find solutions to big problems quickly”, James added.

 “We’re really proud of the impact the system had and continues to have, and there’s no question it has helped save many lives.

-“Our relationship with UCLan has been allowed us to create an independent clinical evidence base for the work we do in sleep posture, which has helped to commercialise our offer with statistics and evidence rather than clever marketing.
-We also have some other ground-breaking research across multiple sectors including allied health, biomechanics, nursing, engineering, sport science and we are keen to delve even further into independent clinical research.”
+“Our relationship with UCLan has allowed us to create an independent clinical evidence base for the work we do in sleep posture, which has helped to commercialise our offer with statistics and evidence rather than clever marketing.
+We also have some other ground-breaking research across multiple sectors including allied health, biomechanics, nursing, engineering, and sport science and we are keen to delve even further into independent clinical research.”